eSignature Legality Guide

-Electronic signatures are legally recognized in Australia and are provided for by the Electronic Transactions Act of 1999 (Cth) (“ETA”) and its implementing regulations, the Electronic Transactions Regulations 2000 (Cth) (“ETR”), at the federal level as well as by various State and Territory laws and regulations at the local level.
+Electronic signatures are legally recognized in Australia and are provided for by the Electronic Transactions Act 1999 (“ETA”) and its implementing regulations, the Electronic Transactions Regulations 2020 (“ETR”), at the federal level as well as by each State and Territory.

 E-Signature Legality Summary

 The ETA specifically sets out requirements for valid electronic signature, consent, and retention of documents for the purposes of Australian Commonwealth law.
 Generally, these signing, consent, and retention requirements apply when dealing with Commonwealth government bodies or when transacting under certain Commonwealth legislation.
 Because of the federal nature of Australia, the States and Territories also have their own electronic signature laws (“Local ETA”), which largely follow the ETA, but include different exemptions and limitations.
 The relevant Local ETA will govern any documents being submitted to the State/Territory government and their instrumentalities.